Unfaehig-Industries/araction/README.md

 The menu is created with an Array of the abstract TileButtonData, which has a label and color.
 It is extended by TileActionButtonData and TileSubmenuButtonData.
 TileActionButtonData additionaly has a callback function, while TileSubmenuButtonData has an array of further TileButtonData.

-##### Base fragment and layout
+#### Base application package

 These provide base behavior that can be overriden.

+The BaseApplication just creates a toozifier instance, that can then be used from the views.

 The BaseToozifierLayout controls sending the view to the *tooz* AR glasses, by starting a loop where it constantly sends a new frame to the *tooz* AR glasses and then waits for a preset delay.
 The BaseToozifierFragment controls registering with the *tooz* AR glasses, interacting with the tracking package and how the view is shown on the phone screen.

 Both should be extended with menu specific classes, where the following methods should be overriden: